dylanmaniatakes/Clipsync-SelfHost/README.md

 The server will listen on port `8787` by default.
 Point both apps at your host address, for example `http://192.168.1.50:8787`, and use the same API key from `.env`.

-## Before You Push

-- Keep `.env` local only.
-It is ignored by Git and should never be committed.
-- Keep `server/data/store.json` private.
-It contains runtime pairings and the persisted server key.
-- If you tested locally with real device names or pairings, do not force-add anything under `server/data/`.
-- Use your public host or LAN IP in the apps, not `localhost`, unless the client is running on the same machine as the server.

 ## Build Clients